Tips & Tricks

 for Great DIY Flowers

-- Gather materials ahead of time.
+Getting everything you’ll need ahead of time will save stress when it comes time to arrange your flowers.
 Will you need scissors or pruners?
 Floral tape?
-Pins?
-Ribbon?
-Vases?
+Pins, ribbon or vases?
 Most materials can be obtained from garden and craft stores.

-- Use crates or cardboard boxes and newspaper or other packing materials to transport arrangements.
-Leave jars or vases of water at the head table or another location so you have somewhere to place bridal and bridesmaids bouquets after the ceremony.
-You can even use them as arrangements for the reception!
+You can place arrangements in crates or cardboard boxes using newspaper or other packing materials to pad each vessel.
+Once at the venue, leave jars or vases of water at the head table or another location so you have somewhere to place bridal and bridesmaids bouquets after the ceremony.
+You can even use ceremony bouquets as arrangements for the reception!